Top 20 Alaska USA Events and Festivals

 Over 3,000 eagles gather along the Chilkat River to feast on spawning salmon.
 The festival is crammed with events catering to birdwatchers, photographers and nature lovers, and include photo workshops, speakers and presentations, guided eagle viewing, featured entertainers and the release of wild rehabilitated Bald Eagles.
 Most Festival activities are held at the American Bald Eagle Foundation museum.
 Daily buses and/or vans commute to the Alaska Bald Eagle Preserve.

-For more information about the Alaska Bald Eagle Festival visit:
+Still more concerning the Alaska Bald Eagle Festival is here: